 For now, yes, it looks like you can purchase delta 8 legally in North Carolina.
 This is kind of shocking, considering North Carolina cracks down so hard on specific hemp-derived products or other psychoactive substance including hemp plants.
 But delta 8 THC exists in a gray area.

 Currently, North Carolina follows the same language as the 2018 Farm Bill, which allows hemp-derived phytocannabinoids like delta 8 as long as it’s compliant and from hemp plants.

 Can You Buy Delta 8 In North Carolina?

 Right now, yes, delta 8 is legal in North Carolina.
 Delta 8 isn’t regulated in North Carolina, so it’s essential to do your research.
 You don’t want to buy delta 8 without knowing precisely what’s inside of it.
-This is where third-party testing and access to the lab results come in handy.
+This is where third-party testing and access to the further information come in handy.

 Lab results will let you see the amount of delta 8 in your product to ensure that it is what it says it is.

 Can Hemp-Derived Delta 8 Ship To North Carolina?